Interstate 35W north on the former Mississippi River bridge. 04/23/07

 - Interstate 80N to the Western I-84 in Oregon, Idaho, and Utah

 - Interstate 80S to I-76 in Ohio, Pennsylvania, and New Jersey

 - Interstate 81E to I-380 in Pennsylvania

-A new set of split routes appeared in 2013 when Interstates 69C and 69E were established in South Texas by an act of Congress.
-The circumvented the authority of AASHTO and the mandate that no new suffixed routes be designated.
+A new set of split routes appeared in 2013 when I-69C and I-69E were established in South Texas by an act of Congress.
+The circumvented the oversight of AASHTO and the mandate that no new suffixed routes be designated.
 Interstate 69W was established a year later.